inBeat/inbeat-website/content/top-influencers/instagram/athletes/colombia/medellin/_index.md

 ---
-title: Top 10 Athletes Instagram Influencers In Medellín in 2023
+title: Top 10 Athletes Instagram Influencers In Medellín In 2023
 description: >-
   Find top athletes Instagram influencers in Medellín in 2023.
-Most popular hashtags: #medellin #fitness #colombia #love.
+Most popular hashtags: #colombia #medellin #envigado.
 platform: Instagram
-hits: 8
+hits: 5
-text_top: See the best Instagram profiles on inBeat.
+text_top: Discover the most popular Instagram influencers on inBeat.
-text_bottom: inBeat has 8 Instagram influencers like this in Medellín, Colombia for you to connect with.
+text_bottom: Our search engine holds 5 Instagram influencers like this in Medellín, Colombia for you to collaborate.
 profiles:
   - username: "orianavalenti89"
     fullname: >-